GodotVR/TiltFiveGodot/README.md

 After building the example you should be able to open the Godot project in the example directory and run the default scene.

-If you wan to use the extension in your own project follow these steps.
+If you want to use the extension in your own project follow these steps.

 1) Copy `example\addons` to your own projects root directory.